 The Group has several secured borrowings at certain subsidiaries.
-The assets securing the borrowings differ by site and include accounts receivable, inventories, property, plant and equipment, the equity interests of certain subsidiaries and intellectual property.
-For the year ended December 31, 2017, the Group had approximately US\$1,032.9 million total assets pledged as collateral, a decrease of US\$9.5 million from the US\$1,042.4 million as at December 31, 2016.
-Management Discussion and Analysis
+The assets securing the borrowings differ by site and include accounts receivable, inventories, property, plant and equipment.
+As at December 31, 2018, the Group had approximately US\$428.7 million total assets pledged as collateral, a decrease of US\$604.2 million as compared with US\$1,032.9 million as at December 31, 2017.
+In connection with the early repayment of the Company's US based term loan in February 2018 of US\$42.9 million, the Company also refinanced its US based revolving credit facility, extending the maturity of the facility, increasing borrowing capacity to US\$325.0 million, and securing less restrictive covenants and collateral requirements, which resulted in a decrease of total assets pledged.